Signal starts catching up to WhatsApp by adding custom wallpapers and animated stickers (APK Download)

 With WhatsApp's recent Facebook-induced privacy woes, Signal and Telegram are enjoying their time in the spotlight.
 Signal's privacy focus has specifically appealed to a lot of users who decided to switch away from WhatsApp, with the app seeing unprecedented growth and topping global app charts worldwide.
 But many of those newly-acquired users have quickly noticed Signal's limited feature set, forcing the app's devs to rush and try to plug some holes to keep everyone hooked.
-A few new features were promised last week, and now they're live in the latest beta version of the app.
+A few new features were promised two weeks ago, they showed up in beta last week and are now live in the latest stable version of the app.

 Custom wallpapers